 - Live in our geographic service area.
-(Section 2.3 below describes our service area.) - Are entitled to Medicare Part A and enrolled in Medicare Part B. (You must have Part B.) - Continue to pay your Part B premium. - Are a United States citizen or lawfully present in the United States. - Meet your plan's eligibility requirements.
+(Section 2.3 below describes our service area.)

+- You must have Part B.

+- Continue to pay your Part B premium.

+- Are a United States citizen or lawfully present in the United States.

+- Meet your plan's eligibility requirements.